KitwareMedical/AtlasBuilder/docs/docs/API.md

 - **IndicatorBandDepth(function, functionset, j=2)**

-    Pass in the function you are interested in caculating the band depth for, the total set of functions as a list of the functions, and the j-value.
+    Pass in the function you are interested in calculating the band depth for, the total set of functions as a list of the functions, and the j-value.
 Returns the band depth of the function without any weighting and using the indicator function.

 - **ProportionalBandDepth(function, functionset, j=2)**